 We currently have 16 committed and excited PhD candidates working on Centre projects.
 DARE HDR’s have an understanding of the foundations of data science, for example a qualification in mathematics, statistics, computer science or a strong quantitative background such as engineering, econometrics or earth sciences.

 The DARE PhD candidates are undertaking a cohort based learning and professional development program including advanced data science.
-Candidates may also undertake field work in rural and regional Australia as part of their one-year industry placement.
-Opportunities for conference presentations, exchange study with the Alan Turing Institute (UK) and employment in industry or government at the end of the program are also available.
-Stipends support candidatures of three years, with the opportunity to spend some of the time (up to one year) in an industry placement programme, applying their data science skills to support best possible evidence-based management of the nation’s natural resources.
+They are given opportunities for conference presentations, exchange study and potentially employment in industry or government at the end of the program are also available.
+Stipends support our candidatures for three years, with the opportunity to spend some of the time (up to one year) in an industry placement programme, applying their data science skills to support best possible evidence-based management of the nation’s natural resources.